 The Base Price covers Redbubble’s service fee and the cost of manufacturing.

 Base prices vary because they rely on delivery address.
 This is to take advantage of local production, material costs, and taxes relative to various artists’, production, and delivery countries.
 Changing your delivery address at checkout could very well change the total.
-Have a look at our current base price list.

 Please note that currency and cost constantly fluctuate, so base prices can alter occasionally.